-He cited certain prerequisites that have to be met for the successful implementation of the SDGs in a timely manner, namely financial stability, financial inclusion and shared prosperity.
-“Islamic finance offers promising potential solutions in these domains.”
+He cited certain prerequisites that have to be met for the successful implementation of the SDGs in a timely manner, namely financial stability, financial inclusion, and shared prosperity.
+“Islamic Finance Should Fund Sustainable Development – offers promising potential solutions in these domains.”

 Headquartered in Jeddah, Saudi Arabia, the Bank aims to foster the economic development and social progress of Muslim countries, as well as Muslim communities in non-member countries.
 For over four decades, the Islamic Development Bank Group has funded short- and long-term development projects in various sectors of the economies of its member countries.